The First Thanksgivings

 During World War II, efforts were made through charitable organizations and the government to serve Thanksgiving dinner to American troops.
 In 1943, the American people sent two liberty ships fully stocked with Thanksgiving foods, included, turkeys, trimmings, cranberry sauce, and even various pies, all sent throughout the European and Pacific theaters, all the way to the frontlines.
 In 1944, the government decided to provide a turkey dinner for all troops in the European Theater of Operations for Thanksgiving that year.
 That Thanksgiving, fresh fruit, vegetables and roast turkey had been distributed to all troops, a logistical miracle.
 The trucks of the mobile bakery companies also helped get the meal out.
 Some of the combat troops did not receive the special ration until one or two days after Thanksgiving, but it was generally considered a notable feat of distribution under great difficulties.

 The wildly popular American artist, Norman Rockwell, created some of his most famous work for war-time Thanksgiving covers for The Saturday Evening Post during World War II.
 His most famous was the iconic scene of Gramma serving the turkey at the Thanksgiving with family gathered round the table for the November 1943 issue.
 The cover was Rockwell’s “Freedom from Want” series inspired by U.S. President Franklin D. Roosevelt’s 1941 State of the Union Address, known as the Four Freedoms: Freedom of Speech, Freedom of Worship, Freedom from Want, Freedom from Fear.
 Another of Rockwell’s Thanksgiving wartime covers depicts a poor Italian girl wearing an American GI’s jacket and giving thanks for her meager fare she eats from a skillet.
 Italians and many other people around the world were starving during World War II, ravaged by war, poverty, pillaging, and genocide.
 GIs were shocked to see formerly prosperous European countries devastated and their people emaciated and begging.
-His Thanksgiving 1945 cover, “Mother and Son Peeling Potatoes,” shows a son in GI military dress home on leave to celebrate Thanksgiving with his family at the end of World War II.
+His Thanksgiving 1945 cover, “Mother and Son Peeling Potatoes,” shows a son in his GI uniform home on leave to celebrate Thanksgiving with his family during War II.

 Thanksgiving is about who we are as Americans.
 Not only to celebrate our beneficence but to be grateful for our immense blessings.
 Is it not apropos that the turkey should be the centerpiece of our Thanksgiving feast?
 A unique all-American bird, a creature of the frontier, introduced to Puritan white settlers and Spanish Conquistadors by Native Americans and served with other bounty of the American continent: cranberries, potatoes, corn, beans, and pumpkin in pie.
 Mark Twain said it best: “Thanksgiving Day.
 Let us all give humble, hearty, and sincere thanks.
-[All of us] but the turkeys!”
+All of us but the turkeys!”

 Happy Thanksgiving from Notes from the Frontier to all of you!